Peanut: Indian subcontinent

-In the Indian subcontinent, peanuts are a light snack, usually roasted and salted (sometimes with the addition of chilli powder), and often sold roasted in pods or boiled with salt.
-They are also made into dessert or sweet snack of peanut brittle by processing with refined sugar and jaggery.
-Indian cuisine uses roasted, crushed peanuts to give a crunchy body to salads; they are added whole (without pods) to leafy vegetable stews for the same reason.
-Another use is peanut oil for cooking.
-Most Indians use mustard, sunflower, and peanut oil for cooking.
-In South India, groundnut chutney is eaten with dosa and idli as breakfast.
-Peanuts are also used in sweets and savory items in South India and also as a flavor in tamarind rice.
-Kovilpatti is known for its sweet peanut chikki or peanut brittle, which is also used in savory and sweet mixtures, such as Bombay mix.
+In the Indian subcontinent, peanuts are made into chikki, sweet peanut brittle, by processing with refined sugar and jaggery.
+Indian cuisine uses roasted, crushed peanuts to give a crunchy body to salads; they are added whole to leafy vegetable stews and rice for the same reason.
+In South India, peanut chutney is eaten with dosa and idli.
+Peanuts are used as a flavor in pulihora tamarind rice.

 West Africa

-Peanuts grow well in southern Mali and adjacent regions of the Ivory Coast, Burkina Faso, Ghana, Nigeria, and Senegal; peanuts are similar in both agricultural and culinary qualities to the Bambara groundnut native to the region, and West Africans have adopted the crop as a staple.
-Peanut sauce, prepared with onions, garlic, peanut butter/paste, and vegetables such as carrots, cabbage, and cauliflower, can be vegetarian (the peanuts supplying ample protein) or prepared with meat, usually chicken.

 Peanuts are used in the Malian meat stew maafe.
 In Ghana, peanut butter is used for peanut butter soup nkate nkwan.
-Crushed peanuts may also be used for peanut candies nkate cake and kuli-kuli, as well as other local foods such as oto.
-Peanut butter is an ingredient in Nigeria's "African salad".
-Peanut powder is an important ingredient in the spicy coating for kebabs (Suya) in Nigeria and Ghana.
+Crushed peanuts may also be used for nkatie cake and kuli-kuli, as well as other local foods such as oto.